Welcome to the Toyota Charging ecosystem

 FAQS

-- Everything about charging7
+- Everything about charging

 All Toyota Hybrid models feature pioneering self-charging battery technology.
 They are known as “Hybrid electric vehicles” because they have two sources of power: a gasoline engine and an electric motor.
 This means that, unlike pure electric vehicles, you do not have to connect them to an external power source.